2021 - 2022 Catalog

 - the type of award received;

 - participation in officially recognized activities and sports;

 - weight and height of members of athletic teams;

 - student classification; or

 - name of the most recent previous institution attended.

-The primary purpose of directory information is to allow the campus to disclose this information, without a student's written permission, to the public and/or anyone inquiring in person, by phone, or in writing, and to use this information within the campus.
-For example, the campus may use the information in campus publications, such as the honor roll or other recognition lists; graduation programs; and sports activity sheets, showing weight and height of team members.
+The primary purpose of directory information is to allow the College to disclose this information, without a student's written permission, to the public and/or anyone inquiring in person, by phone, or in writing, and to use this information within the College.
+For example, the college may use the information in College publications, such as the honor roll or other recognition lists; graduation programs; and sports activity sheets, showing weight and height of team members.
 Directory information may be provided to outside organizations which include, but are not limited to, companies that manufacture class rings or publish yearbooks, Phi Theta Kappa Honor Society, National Society of Collegiate Scholars, and other academic honor societies for students who are eligible to be considered for membership.